-Stereotactic Guided Breast Biopsies are available to patients at Brattleboro Memorial Hospital, allowing for a significantly less invasive biopsy option for those facing a possible diagnosis of breast cancer.
+Stereotactic Guided Breast Biopsies are available to patients at BMH, allowing for a significantly less invasive biopsy option for those facing a possible diagnosis of breast cancer.
 A stereotactic biopsy is used take samples from a lump that cannot be felt during a breast exam, but can be seen on a mammogram or an ultrasound.
 A lump deep inside the breast, or an abnormality too small to feel, can be biopsied using this technique.

 How the Test is Performed

 - You will be asked to undress from the waist up.

 - You will most likely be asked to lie facing down on the biopsy table.
 The breast that is being biopsied will hang through an opening in the table.
 The table is raised and the doctor will perform the biopsy from underneath.

 - In some cases, stereotactic breast biopsy is done while the woman sits in an upright position.

 A stereotactic biopsy includes the following steps:

 - The health care provider will first clean the area on your breast, and then will inject a numbing medicine.
 This may sting a little bit.